Frosse-code/tag-purple-docs/published-docs/reference/Tag Security.md

 ### Location
 Assuming confidence in the tags inability to move location, this security gives reasonable confidence that the TagPurple tag was really tapped at the registered location.
 ### Tapper
 Before any user can tap-in, they must authenticate by following a link sent to them in an SMS message.
 This authentication process generates a session that will be usable for 30 days, before they must repeat the authorisation.
-In this way, the phone number as the unique identifier for the tapper,
+In this way, the phone number is used as the unique identifier for the tapper.
+Therefore, in-as
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzY2MDQyMDgxLDk3OTk1NjM3OF19
+eyJoaXN0b3J5IjpbLTc0MjMyNzE1Niw5Nzk5NTYzNzhdfQ==
 -->